theArzuw/PythonHomeworks/README.md

 # pythonFirstHomework

-This assignment is our first python programming language assignment.
+This assignment is our first Python Programming Language assignment.

 We took our first step into Python with this assignment